SeanCarmel/GoldenRouteMission/README.md

 # GoldenRouteMission
-הוראות להרצת השרת:
+Instructions for running the server:
-1.	ודאו שיש את כל הקבצים הנדרשים בתיקייה server:
+1. Make sure all the required files are in the server folder:
 • app.py
 • requirements.txt

-2.	פתחו טרמינל (view\tool windows\terminal), בצעו בו את הפקודות הבאות בסדר הבא:
+2. Open a terminal (in PyCharm: view\tool windows\terminal), execute the following commands in the following order:

 cd server